furretkechi/furretkechi/README.md

 ### hello!!! please dont beg me to help with party limit its annoying and im already in a party !!! pls stop asking im at my fucking limit :33c<br>
 - all my interests, dni, byi, etc. is on my [carrd](https://willpow3r.carrd.co) (matching with [ren](https://github.com/pomefiore) who also created it :3)<br>
-- if i dont respond just whisper me :P im often offtab<br>
+- if i dont respond just whisper me im often offtab<br>
-- i also leave my pony online a lot while im at work so if i take hours to respond thats likely the case<br>
+- i also leave my pony online a lot while im at work/asleep so if i take hours to respond/dont respond thats likely the case<br>
 - my discord is furretkechi as well, just let me know you're sending a req otherwise i'll probs decline if i dont recognize you <br>
 - same thing with being moots, pls ask if u wanna be moots i likely wont follow back unless ik u <br>
 - if youre looking for me im usually near spawn or identityv area (right of genshin) <br>